alminagorta/MachineLearning/Clustering/README.md

 * The vertical axis represents the distance or dissimilarity between clusters
 * The horizontal axis represents the index of each fish species (also presented in the scatter plot)
 * How to select the number of clusters? typically the approach is to set the horizontal-dashed line to cut the maximum distance vertically without intersecting a cluster.
 In our case should be three.
-* In other cases the user can select the number cluster.
+* Also, the user can select the number cluster.
 In this case I selected to have 6 clusters.
 Note that the dashed horizontal line in the dendogram cut the six main clusters, which are also presented in the scatter plot below by different colors.

 <img src="https://github.com/alminagorta/MachineLearning/blob/master/Clustering/Dendogram1.png" width=1200/>